 Regulatory capital is allocated to two tiers: Tier 1 and Tier 2.
 Tier 1 regulatory capital comprises the more permanent components of capital and consists of share capital and retained earnings, excluding AOCI and goodwill.
-CUDGC monitors SaskCentral on a non-consolidated basis, as such for the purposes of SaskCentral's non-consolidated regulatory capital, the goodwill resulting from the acquisition of control is not included.
 Tier 2 regulatory capital consists of subordinated debentures, less any amortization on the subordinated debentures as required by CUDGC.
 Total regulatory capital is defined as the sum of Tier 1 and Tier 2 regulatory capital, less substantial investments and assets of little or no realizable value.

-CUDGC also prescribes an ICAAP to address SaskCentral's unique conditions.
+CUDGC also prescribes an Internal Capital Adequacy Assessment Process (ICAAP) to address SaskCentral's unique conditions.
 ICAAP is an integrated process that evaluates capital adequacy and is used to establish capital targets that take into consideration the strategic direction and risk appetite of SaskCentral.
 ICAAP seeks to identify the material risks requiring capital and quantify the amount of capital that should be held in relation to those risks.

-Throughout 2023 and 2022, SaskCentral has been in compliance with CUDGC prescribed capital adequacy requirements, board policy capital requirements, and internally imposed operational capital targets.
+Throughout 2023 and 2024, SaskCentral has been in compliance with CUDGC prescribed capital adequacy requirements, board policy capital requirements, and internally imposed operational capital targets.

-2023 2022

-\$ \$
+2024 \$ 2023 \$

-Capital
+Capital • Ψ.

-Tier 1 and Tier 2 regulatory capital 239,992 314,412
+Tier 1 and Tier 2 regulatory capital 224,051 239,992

 Less deductions:

-Substantial investments 30,859 32,049
+Substantial investments 32,711 30,859

-Assets of little value 14,247 12,544
+Assets of little value 11,377 14,247

-Total borrowing multiple capital 194,886 269,819
+Total borrowing multiple capital 179,963 194,886

-Borrowing multiple 11.6:1 10.0:1
+Borrowing multiple 13.2:1 11.6:1

-7. CASH AND CASH EQUIVALENTS
+6. CASH AND CASH EQUIVALENTS

-2023 2022
+2024 2023

 \$ \$

-Cash and balances with Central 1 183,354 96,964
+Cash and balances with Central 1 167,102 183,354

-Cash and balances with banks 6,877 5,120
+Cash and balances with banks 11,193 6,877

-Cash equivalents 71,867 98,361
+Cash equivalents 17,489 71,867

-262,098 200,445
+195,784 262,098

-8. SECURITIES
+7. SECURITIES

 SaskCentral's securities portfolio is comprised of a large number of securities carrying a variety of terms and conditions.
-Approximately 82% (2022 - 72%) of the portfolio bears interest at fixed rates and pays interest semi-annually and/or upon maturity.
+Approximately 98% (2023 - 82%) of the portfolio bears interest at fixed rates and pays interest semi-annually and/or upon maturity.
 The remainder of the portfolio earns interest at variable rates and pays interest monthly or quarterly, provides a return of dividends over varying periods of time or provides an index-linked return.